The Nervous Return: Origins

 They played with many great, diverse, and eclectic bands.
 One of the most memorable shows was also one of their first shows.
 This local concert took place at the Silverlake Lounge with a new band called Autolux.
-This was Autolux's second show ever and they made a lasting impression on the members of the Nervous return.
+This was Autolux's second show and they made a lasting impression on the members of the Nervous Return.
 Building a reputation of explosive live performances, the band played anywhere and everywhere trying to build a loyal following while honing their skills.

 The band was an independent self-promoting DIY machine that plastered Los Angeles with fliers for upcoming shows and their self-titled EP.
 The group was notorious for wheat-pasting large black and white posters displaying a creepy country road with menacing dying trees on either side and the name "twig" typed in lowercase letters across the top.
 These were mercilessly posted on public electrical boxes, telephone poles, and other public venues.
 These posters can also be seen in the background of the first scene in the Goldie Hawn film The Banger Sisters.

 Headshots

-In the summer of 2002, the Nervous Return released their first full-length record Headshots on Mootron Records, the indie rock/pop brainchild of Courtney Holt (Interscope Geffen A&M Records) and Mickey P (famed producer and remixer for such acts as Beck, The Cult, Eels, Rage Against the Machine, Luscious Jackson, and Ladytron).
-Mootron’s other artists include big Sir, Old Hickory, Sissy Bar, Campfire Girls and The 88.
+In the summer of 2002, the Nervous Return released their first album, Headshots, on Mootron Records, the indie rock/pop brainchild of Courtney Holt (Interscope Geffen A&M Records) and Mickey P..
+Mootron’s other artists include Big Sir, Old Hickory, Sissy Bar, Campfire Girls and The 88.

 The album was generally well received by critics and fans alike although the album would not find commercial success.
 The controversial cover art of the U.S.A. version did not help matters and garnered the group some bad press in America.
 The cover art, coupled with the lyrics and intense music, was conceived by the band to comment on the illusion of Hollywood excess, the idiotic search for fame and fortune, and the depression that often occurs when those fantasies go unrealized.
 The cover is an actress’ headshot (albeit, she is suggestively holding a gun in her mouth), the liner notes resemble her resume and the back cover represents her distorted vision of the Hollywood illusion.

 The band continued to play relentlessly in local clubs, booking shows constantly.
 As a result, they continued to develop a strong underground following and had the opportunity to play with some of the most diverse and exciting bands around.
 On August 24, 2003, the band was invited to play the Sunset Junction Street Fair, an annual event that takes place in Silverlake, Los Angeles, California.
 The two-day event is an explosion of street vendors, gay and lesbian residents, Latino residents, drunks, freaks, weirdos, and the most exciting bands in the city of Los Angeles.
-The line-up that day included the Nervous return, Silversun Pickups, Earlimart, The 88, Midnight Movies, Rilo Kiley, The Dandy Warhols, and Autolux.
+The line-up that day included the Nervous Return, Silversun Pickups, Earlimart, The 88, Midnight Movies, Rilo Kiley, The Dandy Warhols, and Autolux.